 - Hats, scarf’s and gloves (Must be removed when in hall) unless religious headwear.

-- Most footwear allowed (Except steel toe cap footwear, football boots and similar footwear Stilettos are allowed.
+- Most footwear allowed (Except steel toe cap footwear, football boots and similar footwear.
+Boots must be no higher than below the knee.
+No Heelies.
+Stilettos are allowed).

 - Belts can be worn but can be no bigger than an Officer’s belt buckle.
 Belts should be of plain design.